smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

       oam             default         1               2020-06-10 08:20:45.755123843 +0530 IST deployed        oam-0.1.0               0.1.0
     ```

+#### Deploying the Network Edge Mode to work with 5G Core Network

+The OpenNESS ngc role deploys the PODS as below:

+- AF and OAM POD's on the controller
+- NEF and CNTF POD's on the node, where CNTF is simulation of the core network functions used by NEF and AF.

-- After all the PODs are successfully up and running, if AF and OAM configuration parameters need to be updated (as per your deployment configuration) then follow the below steps.
+If AF configuration need to be updated (as per your deployment configuration) to use the NEF from the 5G Core Network then follow the below steps:

-  - Modify the AF configuration
-    - Delete the AF pod using helm as below
+1. Delete the NEF and CNTF pod using helm as below

     ```shell
+    helm uninstall nef
+    release "nef" uninstalled

+    helm uninstall cntf
+    release "cntf" uninstalled
+    ```

+2. Delete the AF pod using helm as below

+    ```shell
     helm list | grep af
     af              default         1               2020-06-16 10:38:32.692955717 +0530 IST deployed        af-0.1.0                0.1.0

     helm uninstall af
     release "af" uninstalled

     ne-controller## kubectl get po -n ngc
     NAME   READY   STATUS    RESTARTS   AGE
-      cntf   1/1     Running   0          6d4h
     nef    1/1     Running   0          6d5h
-      oam    1/1     Running   0          6d5h
     ```

      - Open the file `/etc/openness/configs/ngc/af.json` and modify the parameters.
      - Save and exit.
      - Now restart AF POD using the below command:

     ```shell
     helm install af /opt/openness-helm-charts/af --set image.repository=<controller-ip>:5000/af-image
     NAME: af
     LAST DEPLOYED: Tue Jun 16 13:23:58 2020
     NAMESPACE: default
     STATUS: deployed
     REVISION: 1
     TEST SUITE: None
     NOTES:
     Chart af was successfully installed

     af image was saved in the docker registry
     Image name: <controller-ip>:5000/af-image:1.0

     Your release is named af.

     To learn more about the release, try:

       $ helm status af
       $ helm get all af

     kubectl get po -n ngc
     NAME   READY   STATUS    RESTARTS   AGE
     af     1/1     Running   0          2m6s
-      cntf   1/1     Running   0          6d5h
-      nef    1/1     Running   0          6d5h
     oam    1/1     Running   0          6d5h
     ```

     - Successful restart of AF with the updated config can be observed through AF container logs.
 Run the below command to get AF logs:
     `kubectl logs -f af --namespace=ngc`
     Sample output of the AF container logs with updated config may appear as:
   ![NGC list of PODS](using-openness-cnca-images/ngc_af_service_config_log.png)

+If the NEF configuration need to be updated (as per your deployment configuration) to use the SMF/PCF/UDR from the 5G Core Network instead of CNTF then follow the below steps:

+1. Delete the CNTF pod using helm as below

+    ```shell
+    helm uninstall cntf
+    release "cntf" uninstalled
+    ```

+2. Delete the NEF pod using helm as below

+    ```shell
+    helm list | grep nef
+    nef              default         1               2020-06-16 10:38:32.692955717 +0530 IST deployed        af-0.1.0                0.1.0

+    helm uninstall nef
+    release "nef" uninstalled

+    ne-controller# kubectl get po -n ngc
+    NAME   READY   STATUS    RESTARTS   AGE
+    af     1/1     Running   0          6d4h
+    oam    1/1     Running   0          6d5h
+    ```

+     - Open the file `/etc/openness/configs/ngc/nef.json` and modify the parameters.
+     - Save and exit.
+     - Now restart NEF POD using the below command:

+    ```shell
+    helm install nef /opt/openness-helm-charts/nef --set image.repository=<controller-ip>:5000/nef-image
+    NAME: nef
+    LAST DEPLOYED: Tue Jun 16 13:23:58 2020
+    NAMESPACE: default
+    STATUS: deployed
+    REVISION: 1
+    TEST SUITE: None
+    NOTES:
+    Chart nef was successfully installed

+    nef image was saved in the docker registry
+    Image name: <controller-ip>:5000/nef-image:1.0

+    Your release is named nef.

+    To learn more about the release, try:

+      $ helm status nef
+      $ helm get all nef

+    kubectl get po -n ngc
+    NAME   READY   STATUS    RESTARTS   AGE
+    af     1/1     Running   0          2m6s
+    oam    1/1     Running   0          6d5h
+    nef    1/1     Running   0          1m6s
+    ```

-  - Modify the OAM configuration.
+Modifying the OAM configuration.
 Follow the same steps as above(as done for AF) with the following differences

 - Delete the OAM pod using helm use **helm uninstall oam**
 - Open the file `/etc/openness/configs/ngc/oam.json` and modify the parameters.
 - Save and exit.
 - Now restart OAM POD using the command **helm install oam /opt/openness-helm-charts/oam --set image.repository=\<controller-ip\>:5000/oam-image**
 - Successful restart of OAM with the updated config can be observed through OAM container logs.
 Run the below command to get logs OAM logs:
 `kubectl logs -f oam --namespace=ngc`

-    NOTE: In case of ngc-test role/configuration, NEF, OAM and CNTF PODs will run in OpenNESS-Controller/Kubernetes-Master node for testing purpose.
-In a real implementation, if NEF and OAM are being used, these two services will run on the 5G Core network servers either in a POD or a standalone application on the host depending on 5G Core server environment

 ### Configuring in Network Edge mode